“Optimization” in ResourceFirst refers to the calculation method used to show resource supply-demand analysis colors.

 To use this feature, the administrator will first set up the Effort (Assignment) States in Administration->Lists->Effort State:

-Both the Work in Progress and Committed states are “Committed” states, because their Allocate First checkbox is checked.
+In th above example, both the Work in Progress and Committed states are “Committed” states, because their Allocate First checkbox is checked.
 Of the two, assignments marked as Work in Progress will get allocated first based on order.
 Assignments intended as Not Committed can either be marked as such or left with their Effort/Forecast/Assignment State as blank.